chrislevn/chrislevn.github.io/blog/archive/2023-11-13-introduction-to-robotics-with-cyobot.md

 ## CYOCrawler
 ![Cyobot](../assets/img/cyobot/cyocrawler.png)

+Let's talk about how to create CYOCrawler from scratch:

+Imagine you are

 CYO

 - ESP32 Wi-Fi & Bluetooth MCU:
     - a popular WiFi and Bluetooth module based on the ESP32 chip.
 - PCA9685 providing 12-channel servo controller
+    -
 - LSM6D IMU
 - Onboard speaker with MAX98357
 - Onboard microphone with MAX9814